city-super/MatrixCity/README.md

 # Release

+**June.
+2024 - Update the point cloud of the small city extracted from RGB-depth pairs using [rgbd2pc.py](scripts/rgbd2pc.py), which can be used as the initialization of [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).**

 **Apr.
 2024 - Update the script for extracting point clouds from several rgb-depth pairs at [rgbd2pc.py](scripts/rgbd2pc.py), which can be used as the initialization of [3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).**

 **Apr.
 2024 - Release depth maps of aerial data in float32 format on Hugging Face and Baidu Netdisk.
 Update the scripts for loading depth and normal maps.**